The Pros and Cons of Concrete Floors

 They also know that all concrete is never truly dry.
 There’s always a certain amount of water in a concrete slab.
 This means floor covering installers must test for concrete moisture to verify that the slab’s moisture condition is appropriate for the specific flooring application.

-Ambient relative humidity is another variable affecting the reliability of surface measurements.
-Moisture evaporation rates will fluctuate with the relative humidity (RH) surrounding the slab, thus slowing or accelerating the natural drying process.
+Ambient relative humidity (RH) is another variable affecting the reliability of surface measurements.
+Moisture evaporation rates will fluctuate with the RH surrounding the slab, thus slowing or accelerating the natural drying process.

 At this depth, science has clearly shown that in-situ probes provide RH measurements that accurately and reliably gauge the overall moisture condition of the concrete slab.
-By using either Rapid RH® system available from Wagner Meters, general contractors and flooring installers will be armed with the best possible information for deciding when to move forward with their building project.
+By using either Rapid RH® system available, general contractors and flooring installers will be armed with the best possible information for deciding when to move forward with their building project.

 Pay proper attention to the concrete core, and the rest builds upon its integrity.